lmriccardo/libcnet/Note.md

 > of value from the first call is overwritten by the second function.
 It is also discussed
 > in the documentation of `gethostbyname`.

+> **PROBLEM 2**: The `process` function cause the library to loose some degrees of freedom, forcing the user to create `process` functions
+> with restricted input types.
+Moreover, implementing various algorithms inside the library using this paradigm appears
+> to be difficult and requires some strange tricks that might leads to an increasing and unwanted complexity.
+This is something
+> that I would not like to have in this project.
+On the other hand, using a message queue shared between the receiver and the
+> user program, makes things simpler.
+In this case the user may or may not define a process function.

 ## Todo